cyberark/cyberark-conjur-cli/README.md

 The `.netrc` file or (`_netrc` for Windows environments) contains credentials needed to log in to the Conjur endpoint and should consist of 'machine', 'login', and 'password'.

-If credentials written to the `.netrc`, it is strongly recommended that you delete those credentials when not using the SDK.
+If credentials are written to the `.netrc`, we strongly recommend deleting those credentials when not using the SDK.
 The file is located at the user home directory.

 Note: If you choose to create this file yourself, make sure to follow least privilege, allowing only the user who has